MortimerMarsyja/officeMonitorChallenge/README.md

-This project is meant to be the initial point for futre projects.
+This is the first state of the office Project

 ## Hor Projects Bootstrapper